defenseunicorns/uds-docs/src/content/docs/security/overview.md

 next: false
 ---

 UDS Core provides a secure, airgap-ready runtime for Kubernetes workloads with opinionated defaults and automation that reduce toil and risk.
-Security is layered across the **software supply chain**, **network and service mesh**, **identity and access**, **workload guardrails**, **runtime monitoring**, and **observability/audit**.
+Security is layered across the **software supply chain**, **network and service mesh**, **identity and access**, **admission control**, **runtime monitoring**, and **observability/audit**.
 The goal is a practical, least‑privilege baseline that’s easy to operate and easy to verify.

 ## Overview